LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 Starter Code
 -------------

-For this set of exercises, fork this StackBlitz project [LINK].
+For this set of exercises, fork this
-``hello.component.ts`` has already been removed, and two other components have been added.
+`StackBlitz project <https://stackblitz.com/edit/angular-qrgayr>`__ to your GitHub account. ``hello.component.ts`` has already been removed, and two other components have been added.

 Open the preview in a new window and examine the content of the webpage.